 Power quality and grid stability as a bonus

-Ultimately, this threatens the regular operation of data centers until balancing equipment and storage capacities are available in the public grid to absorb fluctuations and resolve the availability gap.
+Ultimately, the integration of intermittent renewable energy threatens the regular operation of data centers until balancing equipment and storage capacities are available in the public grid to absorb fluctuations and resolve the availability gap.
 Data center operators even have to take measures to protect their facilities from problems with the power grid, from premature aging of components in their power distribution system to the construction of appropriate energy storage facilities.
 At the same time, they need to decarbonize their own environmental footprint.

 Compared with the public grid, on-site power generation can make a significant contribution to reducing a data center’s carbon footprint while stabilizing the power supply.
 If biogas or green hydrogen is used instead of fossil fuels, the power-related CO2 emissions can even be reduced to zero.